-If you timely elect coverage, you will be covered under the DVA plan on the first day of the month following the date of your appointment to receive benefits under the DCR Plan.
+If you timely elect coverage, you will be covered under the DVA plan on the first day of the month of your retirement, disability, or survivor/death benefits.

 5.4.2 Dependents

 Dependents are covered under the DVA plan on the same day that you are covered if they meet the eligibility requirements and you elect coverage for them.
 To cover a newborn under the DVA plan, you will need to enroll the child under the DVA plan within 30 days after birth.
 New dependent children will be covered under the plan immediately if you have elected a level of coverage that covers the new dependent and you timely enroll the child in the DVA plan.